-- ♣ The provision of a public facility to the local and wider community for recreation, community activities and services, training etc. - ♣ To ensure equitable access to diverse recreation and social opportunities across the Municipality. - To encourage multiple use of facilities. - To effectively manage assets held by municipality on behalf of the community. - To develop a sense of belonging and ownership amid constituencies - To build a sense of place/sense of community. - To provide an economic return to municipality commensurate with the use of the facility. - To manage facilities in an environmentally sensitive manner where appropriate.
+- The provision of a public facility to the local and wider community for recreation, community activities and services, training etc. - To ensure equitable access to diverse recreation and social opportunities across the Municipality. - ♣ To encourage multiple use of facilities. - ♣ To safeguard the community by taking appropriate measures to control risk. - ♣ To effectively manage assets held by municipality on behalf of the community. - ♣ To develop a sense of belonging and ownership amid constituencies - ♣ To build a sense of place/sense of community. - To provide an economic return to municipality commensurate with the use of the facility. - ♣ To manage facilities in an environmentally sensitive manner where appropriate.